 Call us for help…

-For questions about attempted crimes in California criminal law, or to discuss your case confidentially with one of our California criminal defense attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about “attempt” in California criminal law, or to discuss your case confidentially with one of our California criminal defense attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

-Penal Code 21a PC California's attempted crime law. ("An attempt to commit a crime consists of two elements: a specific intent to commit the crime, and a direct but ineffectual act done toward its commission.”)
+Penal Code 21a PC – Legal definition of an attempted crime. (“An attempt to commit a crime consists of two elements: a specific intent to commit the crime, and a direct but ineffectual act done toward its commission.”)

-4 See Penal Code 21a PC California's attempted crime law, endnote 1, above.
+Penal Code 21a PC – Legal definition of an attempted crime, endnote 1, above.

-5 Palm Springs criminal defense attorney Michael Scafiddi uses his former experience as an Ontario Police Officer to represent clients throughout the Inland Empire including San Bernardino, Riverside, Rancho Cucamonga, Hemet, Banning, Fontana, Joshua Tree, Barstow, Palm Springs and Victorville.
+Palm Springs criminal defense attorney Michael Scafiddi uses his former experience as an Ontario Police officer to represent clients through the Inland Empire, including at the courthouses in San Bernardino, Riverside, Rancho Cucamonga, Hemet, Banning, Fontana, Joshua Tree, Barstow, Palm Springs and Victorville.

 People v.
 Staples (1970) 6 Cal.App.3d 61, 69. (“However, it would seem that the character of the abandonment in situations of this type, whether it be voluntary (prompted by pangs of conscience or a change of heart) or nonvoluntary (established by inference in the instant case), is not controlling.
 The relevant factor is the determination of whether the acts of the perpetrator have reached such a stage of advancement that they can be classified as an attempt.
 Once that attempt is found there can be no exculpatory abandonment.”)

 Based on the facts of the same.